Fernando-LRz/movies-app/README.md

 ## Features
 * Show information for each movie, such as:
-   - Genres.
+   - Genres
-   - Rating.
+   - Rating
-   - Overview.
+   - Overview
-   - Cast.
+   - Cast
-* Show the most popular movies right now.
+* Show the most popular movies right now
-* Show top-rated movies.
+* Show top-rated movies
-* Show upcoming movies.
+* Show upcoming movies

 ## Installation
 1. Clone the repository